 If it’s mild, you may feel better if you exercise more often or avoid certain foods that can make you feel worse (like salt and caffeine).
 But if these symptoms feel dreadful month after month and they prevent you from normal daily tasks, it might help to go see your doctor.

-After she gives you an exam and hears about your symptoms, your doctor may suggest that you take an over-the-counter medicine, or she may prescribe something else.
+After she gives you an exam and hears about your symptoms, your doctor may suggest that you keep a calendar and return for treatment options, take an over-the-counter medicine, or she may prescribe something else.
 Every woman is different, so a drug that works for others might not be right for you.

 Your doctor has several different types of medicine for you to consider.
 Knowing your medical history and symptoms, she can determine which is best to help your PMS.

 Nonsteroidal anti-inflammatory drugs are painkillers that can also reduce inflammation (swelling).
 You can buy them over-the-counter, or your doctor may prescribe a stronger dosage of these drugs.

 Common over-the-counter NSAIDs include aspirin, ibuprofen, and naproxen.
 They can reduce the pain of cramps and other aches.
 If you take them before your period starts, you may be able to prevent some PMS symptoms from happening.

 If you retain water when you have PMS, you may gain a little weight and feel very bloated at that time of the month.
 Your doctor might prescribe a diuretic such as spironolactone (Aldactone), which is medicine that helps you shed the extra water weight through natural means (by peeing more often).